 There are actually four principal ways for recognizing a duck’s gender.
 And these ways are sound, behavior, external appearance and internal anatomy.

-However, here we are describing more about the differences between male and female ducks.
+Here we are trying to describe more about the differences between male and female ducks.

 The Northern Shoveler male ducks have a white chest with chestnut flank, but the females have a brownish speckled body.